History (HIS)

 This course examines one of the most turbulent and creative periods of Roman history, c.
 146 B.C. to c.
 68 A.D.
 Topics include: the effects of imperial expansion upon Roman society; the failure of the Gracchi to democratize the Roman Republic; slavery; the destruction of the Republic by ambitious generals like Julius Caesar; the establishment of an imperial government by Augustus; and the criminal insanity of the Julio-Claudians.
 The course will pay special attention to how the Romans perceived these traumatic events.

-Course Rotation: NY: Fall, even years.
+Course Rotation: NYC: Fall, even years.

 HIS 204 Ancient Civilization: Greek History and Archaeology, c.
 3000 BCE - 323 B.C.
 (3 credits)